Toddlers - tips for toddler troubles

 Books for parents

 There are many books about toddler behaviour but some of them suggest things which are unkind for toddlers.
-Have a look in your local library to see if you can find something that fits for you.
+Have a look in your local library and bookshops to see if you can find something that fits for you.

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).